 Join us on Facebook here.

-Sam is currently completing an Archives and Record Management Masters Degree in UCD.
-He finished his B.A. in History and Politics there in 2011.
-His main research topics include Dublin’s live music scene (1976 – 1984) international connections to the Easter Rising, Dublin’s youth subcultures and the social history of UCD.
-He has previously worked with the Irish Labour History Museum in Dublin, the Peoples History Museum in Manchester and the Digital Repository of Ireland in Maynooth.
+Sam has just completed the Archives and Record Management Masters course in UCD.
+His thesis was focused on archives and Web 2.0, based on his digitisation, social media and crowdsourcing work with the Archive of the Irish in Britain.
+Completing his B.A. in History and Politics in UCD in 2011, he has contributed content to RTE’s ‘The History Show’ and was the author of a series of articles on ‘UCD’s Hidden History’ for The College Tribune.
+His main research topics include Dublin’s live music scene (1976 – 1984) international connections to the Easter Rising, Dublin’s youth subcultures and the social history of UCD while some of his latest topics for the blog include the history of ethnic restaurants in Dublin and memorials to assassinated anti-Treaty IRA volunteers in the city.
+He has previously worked with the Irish Labour History Museum in Dublin, the Digital Repository of Ireland in Maynooth and the Peoples History Museum in Manchester.
 If you wish, you can drop him a mail at matchgrams(at)gmail(dot)com

 hXci (Ciarán Murray) is the only non-native on the CHTM! team; don’t hold it against him.
 He’s been living in Dublin since 2001, when he moved here to study a degree in English and Philosophy in UCD.
 His main interests lie in social and political history, Irish music and literature, and, like the other two, League of Ireland football, in particular Bohemian FC.
 He also has a penchant for wandering the streets of Dublin with his camera, taking the most random of shots.
 He lives within sight of the Ha’penny Bridge, on the Northside of course.
 Should anyone feel the need to contact him, you can give him a shout at email@example.com